WeiGrand/instagram-helper/README.md

   $ npm run login
   ```

-  > You can fill your username/password in `account.json` to avoid tying each time.
+  > You can fill your username/password in `account.json` to avoid typing each time.

 - Scrape all the medias(photo/video) form user's homepage